grafana/loki/docs/sources/clients/promtail/scraping.md

   for the full list of Kubernetes meta labels.

 * The `__path__` label is a special label which Promtail uses after discovery to figure out where the file to read is located.
-Wildcards are allowed.
+Wildcards are allowed, for example `/var/log/*.log` to get all files with a `log` extension in the specified directory, and `/var/log/**/*.log` for matching files and directories recursively.

 * The label `filename` is added for every file found in `__path__` to ensure the uniqueness of the streams.
 It is set to the absolute path of the file the line